jdmagasin/nifH_amplicons_DADA2/README.md

     merging to create full length ASVs; removal of chimeric ASVs.
 Output is stored in Data.nobackup/Dada2PipeOutput/Out.<datestamp>

  If you rerun this script, previous outputs will be reused.
-Usually this is desired for stages 1-3 (e.g. there is no point in trimming primers again) and allows you to experiment with DADA2 (stage 4) parameters.
-However, if you want to rerun DADA2 but the datestamp already exists, just rename or delete the previous Out.<datestamp> directory.
+This behavior is usually desired for stages 1-3 (e.g., there is no reason to trim primers again) and allows you to experiment with DADA2 parameters (stages 4-9).
+However, if you want to rerun DADA2 but the datestamp already exists, you can (1) rename previous Out.<datestamp> directory, or (2) add to your parameters file a Dada2OutdirTag.
+For example, if you include "Dada2OutdirTag, truncLen187" then output will go in directory Out.truncLen187.<datestamp>.

  Required tools: This script depends on many external tools (R packages cutadapt, HMMER3, ...) nearly all of which can be installed using